adeel-hussain786/Weather-Application/README.md

 ---

 # 🌤 *Weather Application* 🌤

-Welcome to the *Weather Application!
+Welcome to the *Weather Application*!
 This web-based app allows users to easily check the current weather for any city by entering its name or selecting from a dropdown of predefined cities.
-The app pulls real-time weather data using the **WeatherStack API*.
+The app pulls real-time weather data using the **WeatherStack API**.

 ---